MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Resources/v2.0.3/New-AzureRmPolicyDefinition.md

 ```

 ### -DisplayName
-Specifies a display name for the policy definition.
+The display name for policy definition

 ```yaml
 Type: String